Yaraslaut/Yaraslaut/cv/cv.typ

   EMC Lab, BSUIR, Minsk, Belarus][
 #list(
     [
-    Implementation and development of algorithms using Mathcad as the initial tool to implement algorithms, followed by C++ to create the final version for production code.
+    Implementation and development of algorithms using Mathcad as the initial tool, further implementation in C++ for better performance for in final application.
 This included unit test coverage and following testing/bug fixes.
     ],
 )
   ]